yash-ag/Elpis/README.md

 # Elpis
 This is the codefundo++ project repo of team Alpha Q.

-Fact - ELpis is the Greek God of Hope.
+Fact - Elpis is the Greek God of Hope.

 ### Plan
 We are creating an android app that helps the people in need connect to the volunteers who are ready to help people.